seleniumQuery/seleniumQuery/README.md

 // Using Chrome, general example:
 $.driver()
-    .useChrome() // configures Chrome as the driver .headless() // configures chrome to be headless .autoDriverDownload() // automatically downloads and configures chromedriver.exe .autoQuitDriver(); // automatically quits the driver when the JVM shuts down
+    .useChrome() // configures Chrome as the driver .headless() // configures Chrome to run in headless mode .autoDriverDownload() // automatically downloads and configures chromedriver.exe .autoQuitDriver(); // automatically quits the driver when the JVM shuts down

 // Using Firefox
 $.driver()
-    .useFirefox() // configures Firefox as the driver .headless() // configures Firefox to be headless .autoDriverDownload() // automatically downloads and configures geckodriver.exe .autoQuitDriver(); // automatically quits the driver when the JVM shuts down
+    .useFirefox() // configures Firefox as the driver .headless() // configures Firefox to run in headless mode .autoDriverDownload() // automatically downloads and configures geckodriver.exe .autoQuitDriver(); // automatically quits the driver when the JVM shuts down
 ```